 The Longline T-Shirt

-You may have noticed that hemlines on T-shirts started dropping in recent years, as slightly oversized skater fits jostle for rail space with the classic crew neck.
-While exploded proportions of near dress-length are a little ridiculous, alternative cuts are a good way to get involved with trends such as reverse layering.
+T-shirt hemlines have been heading south in recent years, as oversized skate-inspired fits jostled for rail space with the classic crew neck.
+While exploded proportions of near dress-length are more than a little ridiculous, alternative cuts are a good way to get involved with trends such as Kanye-approved reverse layering.

 The Short-Sleeved Henley T-shirt

-Chances are you probably already own a collarless grandad shirt or a long-sleeved Henley top, both of which are sound investments, but their short-sleeved brethren is a damn sight more summer-appropriate.
-Stock your wardrobe with this style and nail casualwear in an instant.
+Chances are, you probably already own a grandad collar shirt or a long-sleeved Henley top, both of which are sound investments, but their short-sleeved brethren is a damn sight more summer-appropriate.
+Stock your wardrobe with this style and you’ll nail casualwear in an instant.

 Granted, the only men who can really get away with wearing a Henley in white or cream are those with a gym membership (and pecs to prove they use it), but there are plenty of black and navy versions for those carrying a little extra poundage, which look equally flattering when styled correctly.